Nasir-6/pokemon_full_stack_project/README.md

 ### Functional Login/Signup System
 ![Login system features](https://github.com/Nasir-6/pokemon_full_stack_project/blob/main/demo-gifs/login-demo.gif)
-- Users can signup for a new account, using a username, email and password
+- Users can signup for a new account using a username, email and password
 - They can then login using their email and password and begin catching Pokémon to fill in their Pokédex
-- Inputs are validated and popups are used to warn users
+- Inputs are validated and popups are used to warn users of invalid inputs
 - Keeps users logged in until they log out

 ### 2D Map System and Personal Pokédex
 ![booking system features](https://github.com/Nasir-6/pokemon_full_stack_project/blob/main/demo-gifs/map-demo.gif)
 - A 2D map system allowing users to move around and catch various Pokémon
 - Boundary detection to prevent user leaving the map
-- Randomised Pokémon, level and HP during each new encounter
+- Randomised Pokémon, level and HP for each new encounter
 - All caught Pokémon are saved in the Pokédex and can be viewed/released by the user